codyzu/codyzu.github.io/hapi/hapi.md

 ## why

 1. works good for big teams
- a. helps with code structure
+  1. helps with code structure

+## differences

+* modular, no middlewares, everything plugins, some events

 # links